 When learning how to make a boutonniere, you'll find that it is the meticulous attention to detailing that will make your designs stand and (and get all the compliments!)

-I finished wrapping the Skinny Wire around the stem, securing the single Lily grass blade to the boutonniere.
+I finished wrapping the metallic wire around the stem, securing the single Lily grass blade to the boutonniere.
 I then create another loop with the wire, mimicking the loop of the green grass blade.

 See from the back how I then created a second colored wire loop and then secured each by a tight wrap around the boutonniere stem.